In this article you will learn some information to help you master ABS

 Tip: Check out this material compatibility chart, it will help you choose the materials that fit best with ABS:

-ABS can clog quite easily, especially when it is exposed to high temperatures for some time.
-If you are printing in dual extrusion, set a standby temperature of around 150ºC, don't raise it up, as this can clog the hotend.
+ABS can clog quite easily, especially when it is exposed to high temperatures for an extended period of time.
+If you are printing in dual extrusion, set a standby temperature of around 150ºC, and no higher as this can clog the hotend.

 Before loading ABS, make sure the hotend is clean, and brush away any fused filament that may be stuck on the nozzle: